 Although you’ll pass other waterfalls along the way, you’ll need to plan a four-mile round trip hike up a 600 ft incline to get to Waimoku Falls and back.
 This takes most people 2-3 hours.
 Mosquitoes can be fierce along the trail, so bring bug spray and plan on spraying yourself in the parking lot before you begin the hike.

-Waimoku Falls is located at mile marker 41 along the famous Road to Hana.
+Waimoku Falls is located at mile marker 41 along the famous Road to Hana, one of the famous road trips in the world.
 Because it’s part of the National Forest, there is a $30 entrance fee per vehicle.

 Waterfalls in US: North West

 Contributed by Cosette from KarsTravels.

 The Shoshone Falls, Northeast of the city of Twin Falls, are nicknamed the “Niagara of the West”.
 The waterfall is on the Snake River in South-Central Idaho.
 The Shoshone Falls are 65 meters (212 feet) in height and 300 meters (1000 feet) in width.
 They’re 14 meters (45 feet) higher than Niagara Falls.

 It’s a cataract waterfall and the tallest of several on the Snake River.
 Right before Shoshone Falls.
 The Snake River rushes over a series of rapids and then plunges over a vertical, horseshoe shaped cliff.
 Thus providing the dramatic view of the falls.
 In Spring time the falls look to be a single block.
 Later in the year in Summer and Fall, it’s four or more separate drops.

 The falls are located in the Shoshone Falls State Park.
 You can access the south bank of the Snake River at the park.
 There’s a $5.00 vehicle fee from April till September.
 In the park you can view the falls from an overlook or on the trail system along the south rim of the Snake River Canyon.